isomerpages/scdf-nfec/_events/Past Events.md

 A big thank you to everyone who made this year's AGM a great success!
 We look forward to working closely together in promoting fire safety and emergency preparedness to keep Singapore safe and secure.
 <br>

+### Appreciation and Welcome Ceremony for NFEC members

+On 6 May 2022, an Appreciation and Welcome ceremony was held for outgoing and incoming members of the NFEC at Furama Riverfront Hotel.

+A total of seven outgoing members who will be stepping down were presented with retirement letters and plaques while five newly appointed members were presented with Letters of Appointment.&nbsp;

+Thank you to the outgoing members for your strong support and contributions to NFEC in the past years!
+As we warmly welcome the new members into our NFEC family and see changes in committee members, one thing remain unchanged; our commitment towards promoting fire prevention and emergency preparedness, to make Singapore safe and secure.